 A: Yes, we have designated handicap parking on fence south of ticket booth.
 The north side grandstands are wheelchair accessible with easy to find seating for others.
 While accessible seating is available it is limited and early arrival is the best way to find comfortable seating.

 A: The parade is manged by the Village of Capitan and not an event of Smokey Bear Stampede.
 Please see contact information above.

 Q: How do we get tickets?

-A: All rodeo ticket sales are sold beginning approximately 3 hours before the event at the ticket booth.
-Concert tickets can be purchased online or at the concert gate (please see concert page).
+A: All rodeo ticket sales are sold beginning approximately 2 hours before the event at the ticket booth.